Working for a small business

 Starting your career within a small business can be a positive move for graduates.

-They're usually less bureaucratic and have little hierarchy meaning you can make a real impact from day one.
+They're usually less bureaucratic and have little hierarchy, meaning you can make a real impact from day one.

-'You definitely can't hide when working for an SME, your contributions are more noticeable,' says Anna.
+'You definitely can't hide when working for an SME, as your contributions are more noticeable,' says Anna.
 'This early responsibility can be a powerful driver for career development.'

 Is working for a small business right for me?

 SMEs are ideal for those with initiative who require little direction.
-You'll be thrown in at the deep end and might be expected to know things you don't, and for this reason you'll need to be an adept problem-solver and quick learner.
+You'll be thrown in at the deep end and might be expected to know things you don't, and for this reason, you'll need to be an adept problem solver and quick learner.

 You'll also require resilience, initiative and the ability to self-motivate.

-'Be proactive and curious and above all keep an open mind.
+'Be proactive and curious and, above all, keep an open mind.
 Bigger doesn't always mean better, as small businesses can offer big opportunities,' says Anna.

 Should I consider working for a start-up?

-A start-up business is a company that's in the initial stages of getting off the ground.
+A start-up business is a company in the initial stages of getting off the ground.
 Often started and funded by entrepreneurs who want to develop and sell a product or service, now's a good time to consider this form of employment.

 Despite this positive outlook adopted by many entrepreneurs, there are pros and cons to working for businesses of this kind.